deuxfleurs-org/garage/doc/book/src/getting_started/cluster.md

 It will display the IP address associated with each node; from the IP address you will be able to recognize the node.

-### Tokens
+### Capacity

-Garage reasons on an arbitrary metric about disk storage that is named "tokens".
+Garage reasons on an arbitrary metric about disk storage that is named the *capacity* of a node.
-The number of tokens must be proportional to the disk space dedicated to the node.
+The capacity configured in Garage must be proportional to the disk space dedicated to the node.
-Additionaly, ideally the number of tokens must be in the order of magnitude of 100 to provide a good trade-off between data load balancing and performances (*this sentence must be verified, it may be wrong*).
+Additionaly, the capacity values used in Garage should be as small as possible, with 1 ideally representing the size of your smallest server.

-Here we chose 1 token = 10 Go but you are free to select the value that best fit your needs.
+Here we chose that 1 unit of capacity = 0.5 To, so that we can express servers of size 1 To and 2 To, as wel as the intermediate size 1.5 To.

 ### Datacenter